 The SEL's optional Driver Assistance Package brings lane-keeping assistance, front and rear parking sensor, self-parking function (parallel and perpendicular spaces), self-dimming rearview mirror and adaptive bi-xenon headlights.

-We've already mentioned the generous 66.5 cu ft. of maximum cargo space.
-But even when the rear seats are in place, there's still a considerable 30.4 cu ft. to swallow the week's groceries.
+We've already mentioned the generous 66.5 cu ft of maximum cargo space.
+But when the rear seats are in place, there's still 30.4 cu ft to swallow the week's groceries.

 |Roadside Assistance||3 Years/36,000 Miles|

-2019 Volkswagen Alltrack -- Similar to the SportWagen, but comes with a raised ride height and consequently an elevated driving position, plus all-wheel drive as standard and vaguely wannabe-crossover styling.
+2017 Volkswagen Alltrack -- Like the SportWagen but comes with a raised ride height and consequently an elevated driving position, plus all-wheel drive as standard and vaguely wannabe-crossover styling.

-Used Audi A4 Allroad -- The luxurious Allroad offers standard AWD and tough off-road hardware.
+Used Audi Allroad -- The luxurious Allroad offers standard all-wheel drive and tough off-road hardware.
 It's also a little faster than the SportWagen.
 Look for a certified pre-owned (CPO) example with a factory warranty.